emmasherman/Data_146test/corrections.md

 plt.ylabel('Avg MSE')
 plt.show()
   ```

-When I ran the code I found that they have the same optimum alpha value.
+When I ran the code I found that they have a different optimum alpha value.
+When running the MSE I found the I found the optimum value to be 26.10000.

 ## Question 24 ##

+Just like the previous question I used the DoKFold function nad then found the MSE using Lasso:

   ```
 idx = np.argmin(las_te_mse)